Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Proofs and Explanations for

-We provide the pseudocode of our implementation in \cref{alg:noisymBGD_logistic}.
-For the convenience of implementation in existing privacy libaries, we introduce the noise multiplier $\sig_{mul}$ to substitute $\sig$ in \cref{alg:noisymBGD_shuffle}.
-We comment that the noisy gradient update in \cref{alg:noisymBGD_logistic} under noise multiplier $\sig_{mul}$, is equivalent to a noisy gradient update in \cref{alg:noisymBGD_shuffle} with noise standard deviation $\sigma = \sqrt{\frac{\eta}{2}}\cdot\frac{1}{b}\cdot \sig_{mul}\cdot \frac{S_g}{2}$.
+In \cref{alg:noisymBGD_logistic}, we provide the pseudocode of an equivalent of DP-SGD algorithm under notations in our paper.
+For the convenience of implementation in existing privacy libaries, we introduce the noise multiplier $\sig_{mul}$ to substitute $\sig$ in \cref{alg:noisymBGD}.
+We comment that the noisy gradient update in \cref{alg:noisymBGD_logistic} under noise multiplier $\sig_{mul}$, is equivalent to a noisy gradient update in \cref{alg:noisymBGD} with noise standard deviation $\sigma = \sqrt{\frac{\eta}{2}}\cdot\frac{1}{b}\cdot \sig_{mul}\cdot \frac{S_g}{2}$.
 By plugging this equivalent $\sigma$ into \cref{thm:shuffle}, we prove the privacy dynamics bound in \cref{cor:logistic} for regularized logistic regression.